twpayne/chezmoi/docs/REFERENCE.md

 If a file called `.chezmoiremove` exists in the source state then it is interpreted as a list of targets to remove. `.chezmoiremove` is interpreted as a template.

 ---

+### `.chezmoiroot`

+If a file called `.chezmoiroot` exists in the root of the source directory then the source state is read from the directory specified in `.chezmoiroot` interpreted as a relative path to the source directory. `.chezmoiroot` is read before all other files in the source directory.

+---